hesy41/school-work/README.md

 # descriptions

-This repo is used to store all my school work including homeworks and labs
+This repo is used to store all my school work including homework and labs:)

 CISC1600 - fordham university
 Instructor: Nikitas P. Kounavelis <br  />